Skip to main content

 What does swapping do?

-In the Swap tab, you can swap tokens held in your wallet for other tokens.
+You can swap tokens held in your wallet for other tokens.
 For example, you can swap your USDC for ETH.

 What is slippage?